 ESOS applies to any company that on the qualification date of 31st December 2022 employs more than 250 people (either part time or full time).
 Companies with less than 250 employees will also be required to complete ESOS if their turnover exceeds €50m AND they have a balance sheet exceeding €43m.
 Failure to comply could lead to a penalty of up to £50k and / or a daily fine of £500 for late compliance up to a maximum of 80 days.

 The regulations require companies to measure their energy use across their operations (this includes vehicle fuel), identify areas of significant energy consumption and carry out audits on these areas.
-The process then has to be signed off by a registered Lead Assessor (HES have Lead Assessors).
+The process then has to be signed off by a registered Lead Assessor (Richard Felgate and Jim Sharman of HES are Lead Assessors).
 An evidence pack also has to be prepared which the Environment Agency may request to see.